microsoft/vscode-docs/blogs/2022/05/18/dev-container-cli.md

 ## TLDR;

-We’ve released a dev container CLI as part of the new Development Containers Specification.
+The dev container teams at Microsoft and GitHub are excited to release a dev container CLI as part of the new Development Containers Specification.
 We’d love your feedback in [this issue](https://github.com/devcontainers/cli/issues/7), or new issues and PRs in the repo.

 ## Consistency = joy
 A consistent, predictable environment is key to a productive and enjoyable software development experience.